Gabi Hernandez: 2015–2023

 Upon her release, Gabi found out she suffered internal injuries from her attack that made it hard for her to have children.
 Gabi found out Chad was the father of Abigail's baby when Kayla Brady (Mary Beth Evans) left the paternity results on her desk, so Gabi burned the paternity test and forged a new one that said Stefan was the father.
-Abigail planned to get abortion, so Gabi, preying on hers and Abigail's friendship went to Stefan and told him Abigail was pregnant and that he was the father.
+Abigail planned to get an abortion, so Gabi, preying on hers and Abigail's friendship went to Stefan and told him Abigail was pregnant and that he was the father.
 Stefan stopped Abigail from having an abortion.
 Later on, Gabi went to Kayla and asked for some sleeping medication that was pregnancy safe.
 She drugged Abigail with the medications and send a message to Stefan from her phone, so to make him believe it was from Abigail's altar, Gabby, whom Stefan had fallen for.
 Kate found out about Gabi's plot, and Gabi convinced her to keep quiet, eventually resorting to blackmail once Kate got in too deep and expressed reservations.
 Gabi's plan started to work perfectly as Chad, JJ, and Jennifer all feared Abigail was relapsing.
 With Kate to back her up, whom Chad trusted, it was easy to convince him.
 Chad left Abigail and moved into the Kiriakis mansion where Gabi was already living, and she bonded with him as her plan as to have Abigail committed and raise her children with Chad.
 Abigail was the only one who was suspicious of Gabi.